Drag racing's fast start

 Incredible success and growth

-With 70,000 members and more than 40,000 licensed competitors; NHRA is a thriving leader in the world of motorsports.
+With 50,000 members and more than 35,000 licensed competitors; NHRA is a thriving leader in the world of motorsports.
 Parks, who died in 2007 at the age of 94, initially started NHRA as a means of getting hot rodders off the streets and on to legal drag strips.
 Since those early days, NHRA has evolved into the largest promoter of professional drag racing in the world.
-Today, with more than 200 dedicated employees, NHRA offers drag racing opportunities for hot rod enthusiasts of all levels, from youth ages 5 to 17 in the NHRA Summit Racing Jr. Drag Racing League all the way up to the top of the professional ranks with the NHRA Mello Yello Drag Racing Series.
+Today, with more than 200 dedicated employees, NHRA offers drag racing opportunities for hot rod enthusiasts of all levels, from youth ages 5 to 17 in the NHRA Summit Racing Jr. Drag Racing League all the way up to the top of the professional ranks with the NHRACamping World Drag Racing Series.

-NHRA’s key business partners include The Coca-Cola Company, whose Mello Yello brand sponsors the top touring series and Lucas Oil Products, which sponsors the important developmental series.
+NHRA’s key business partners include Camping World, which sponsors the top touring series, and Lucas Oil Products, which sponsors the important developmental series.
 All of NHRA’s major series receive television coverage from NHRA’s exclusive multimedia partner, FOX Sports.
-Other official sponsors of the sport include Coca-Cola, Toyota, Chevrolet, Goodyear, Traxxas and Harley-Davidson, to name a few.

-Information about the NHRA is available in various forms, including the bi-weekly newsmagazine National Dragster and highly acclaimed NHRA.com.
-The award-winning National Dragster covers every race from the first sportsman run to the final Mello Yello Series blast in the winner’s circle.
-NHRA.com has won several awards for its innovative, interactive coverage of all forms of NHRA drag racing and provides daily results, feature stories and breaking news at the click of a mouse.
+Information about the NHRA is available in various forms, including the monthly newsmagazine National Dragster and highly acclaimed NHRA.com.
+The award-winning National Dragster covers every race from the first sportsman run to the final Camping World Series blast in the winner’s circle.
+NHRA.com has won several awards for its innovative, interactive coverage of all forms of NHRA drag racing and provides daily results, feature stories, and breaking news at the click of a mouse.